Skip to main contentSkip to docs navigation

 </button>

-Use one set of data attributes per element.
-A single button can't trigger both a modal and a tooltip — the attributes would collide.
+Only one set of data attributes per element — a single button cannot trigger both a dialog and a tooltip simultaneously.

 Programmatic API

 Every plugin is a class.
-Instantiate it with a DOM element (or a CSS selector that resolves to one) and an optional options object:
+Pass a DOM element or a valid CSS selector string, with an optional options object:

-const noKeyboard = new chassis.Modal(modalEl, { keyboard: false })
+const dialog = new Dialog(dialogEl, { keyboard: false })

-chassis.Modal.getInstance(modalEl) // → instance, or null if uninitialized
+Dialog.getInstance(dialogEl) // → instance, or null if not yet initialized

 Static properties

-// Change the default for all subsequently created Modal instances
+// Disable keyboard dismissal for all subsequently created Dialog instances

 Events

-Every plugin emits custom events for its lifecycle actions, in two forms:
+Every plugin emits namespaced custom events for lifecycle actions, in two forms:

 if (someCondition) {